SimpleITK/SimpleITK/docs/source/IO.rst

 There are numerous file formats support by SimpleITK's image readers and writers.
 Support for a particular format is handled by a specific ITK `ImageIO <https://itk.org/Doxygen/html/classitk_1_1ImageIOBase.html>`_ class.
-By default, the ImageIO is automatically determined for a particular file.
+By default, the ImageIO is automatically determined for a particular file based on the file name suffix and/or the contents of the file's header.
 Advanced SimpleITK installations can configure or extend which file formats are supported by SimpleITK.
 A list of registered ImageIO's can be found using the ``GetRegisteredImageIOs()`` method, but is posted here: